uclaacm/recursion-lab/README.md

 What's this?
 This is a template repository that sets up a few minor systems for a React micro-app, which is something that we've done frequently at Teach LA.
 Here's what it does:

-- has the latest, dependabot-certified version of `create-react-app` and dependencies
 - has GitHub Actions automatically set up for testing and linting builds
 - has a default Dependabot config for `yarn` (with monthly audits)
 - has Netlify redirects set up for multi-route SPAs